-In this article, we examine what may cause dizziness in early pregnancy.
+In this article, we explore what can cause dizziness in early pregnancy.
 We also look at how to manage and prevent dizziness.

 Several factors can cause a person to feel dizzy during pregnancy.
 These include:

 For some people, the nausea of morning sickness causes dizziness.
-If morning sickness is severe, a person may vomit so frequently that they become malnourished or dehydrated.
+And if morning sickness is severe, a person may vomit so frequently that they become malnourished or dehydrated.

 Iron deficiency anemia